Gabaldonlab/perSVade/README.md

 ## Installation

-These are the steps to install perSVade.
+These are the options to install perSVade, which should be possible in any Linux, Mac or Windows OS (depending on the installation option).
 If you are running it in the BSC (internal use) you can skip this (see **Running in BSC clusters**).

 ### Option 1: Docker image

-We created a docker image (see https://www.docker.com) which can generate a container with perSVade installed.
-You can install the image from https://hub.docker.com/r/mikischikora/persvade with:
+We created a docker image (see https://www.docker.com for installing docker) which can generate a container with perSVade installed.
+Once you have docker running in your computer you can install the image from https://hub.docker.com/r/mikischikora/persvade with:

 `docker pull mikischikora/persvade:v1`